How to Sharpen a Lawn Mower Blade (Safely)

 Step 3: Remove the blade

 Tip the mower on its side with the air filter UP.
-Wedge the timber block between the blade and the deck so the blade can’t rotate.
+Wedge the timber block between the blade and the deck so the blade cant rotate.
 Undo the centre bolt with the spanner — anti-clockwise.
-Sometimes these are tight.
-A breaker bar or a length of pipe over the spanner gives you leverage.
+Sometimes these are tight; a breaker bar or a length of pipe over the spanner gives leverage.
+Note how the blade sits.
+Victas usually have a “boss” or hub that sits between the blade and the engine shaft.
+Don’t lose any spacers or washers — they go back exactly the way they came off.

 Step 4: Identify your blade type — fixed vs swing-back